vatlab/vat-docs/content/Applications/Association/joint_conditional/collapisng/_index.md

 #### 1.1 Adjust for missing genotypes

 If the pattern of missing genotypes is not random in sample (e.g., missing ratio in cases is different from in controls), then type I error can be inflated.
-For small proportion of missing data, this issue can be alleviated using methods proposed by Auer et al 2013[^personal communication with Paul L. Auer at Fred Hutchinson Cancer Research Center^], which is implemented as an option `--NA_adjust`.
+For small proportion of missing data, this issue can be alleviated using methods proposed by (Auer et al, 2013), which is implemented as an option `--NA_adjust`.